The State Bond Commission exists under the provisions of Section 3-20 of the Connecticut General Statutes.

 Honorable Jeffrey J .Berger, Representative and Co-Chair Finance Revenue and Bonding Committee

-Honorable L. Scott Frantz, Senator and Ranking Minority Member Finance Revenue and Bonding Committee
+Honorable L. Scott Frantz, Senator and Ranking Member Finance Revenue and Bonding Committee

-Honorable Christopher Davis, Representative and Ranking Minority Member Finance Revenue and Bonding Committee
+Honorable Christopher Davis, Representative and Ranking Member Finance Revenue and Bonding Committee

 For further information contact: